restorecommerce/libs/README.md

 ## Fields Configuration

+It is possible to pass a fields configuration object to `ResourceAPI` in order to enable some special field handlers.

 ### Field Generators

-[Redis](https://redis.io/) can optionally be integrated with this microservice to automatically generate specific fields in each resource.
-Such autogeneration feature currently includes timestamps and sequential counters.
-The latter one is particularly useful for fields like customer or item numbers, which can have a type of sequential logic and can be read and written efficiently with Redis.
+The `strategies` property can be used to specify fields within each resource which should be generated automatically.
+Such autogeneration feature currently includes UUIDs, timestamps and sequential counters.
+The latter one is particularly useful for fields such as a customer or an item number, which can have a type of sequential logic.
+In these cases, a [Redis](https://redis.io/) database is used to generate and read these values efficiently.
-These operations can be enabled by simply specifying the fields and their "strategies" in the configuration files.

 ### Buffer Fields

 Buffer-encoded fields can be decoded before being stored in the database.
-It is possible to specify in the `bufferFields` config what fields of each resource should be specially handled this way.
+It is possible to specify within the `bufferFields` property what fields of each resource should be specially handled this way.
 The values are also encoded into a buffer again when read from the database.

 ### Required Fields

 It is possible to specify which fields are required for each document of each resource on the `requiredFields` config.
-An `InvalidArgument` error is thrown if one of these fields is missing.
+An `InvalidArgument` error is thrown if one of these fields is missing when attempting to store a document.

 ## Usage